tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 But that's not it 😂, more imperative code is waiting.
 The images have to be resized as per the configuration of the slide we put.

-If the given image is too big —either in width or height— it has to be resized to fit the parent.
+If the given image is too big — either in width or height — it has to be resized to fit the parent.

 `class GroupSlideDrawing | package drawing`